- U.S. Department of State Travel Advisories

 Pack the following documents in your CARRY-ON bag/luggage:

-- I-20 should reflect your current program of study with a future end date
+- Reflect your current program of study with a future end date

-- Should include a DSO signature for travel on page 2
+- Include a DSO signature that was signed less than one year ago for travel on page 2

-- Visa must be valid to enter the U.S. in most cases.
+- A valid visa is needed to enter the U.S. in most cases.

-- If your visa has expired or your have already used the number of entries you are allowed, you will need to plan to renew your F-1 visa before returning to the U.S.
+- If your visa has expired or you have used all allowed entries, you must renew your F-1 visa before returning to the U.S.

-- Please note: It has generally been expected an F-1 student who is outside the U.S. for more than five months would require a new visa to re-enter.
-You are advised to contact the U.S. Consulate in your home country to confirm whether you need a new visa for re-entry.
+Note: If an F-1 student stays outside the U.S. for more than five months, a new visa is usually required to re-enter.
+Contact the U.S. Consulate in your home country to confirm.

 You are advised to print out and bring the following documents with you: